- This event has passed.

 Brendan Phillips, Musician & Music Curator/Producer

-Brendon, son of songwriter/storyteller/activist, U.Utah Phillips, is a social worker and Nevada County, California’s Housing Resource Manager.
+Brendon, son of songwriter/storyteller/activist, U.Utah Phillips.
 Brendan is also a musician/ singer/songwriter in his own right with Fast Rattler, a collaboration of kindred spirits, inspired by all things Utah.
 Encompassing a wide range of musical influences; from Americana and Bluegrass to gypsy-jammin’ wood-punk, Phillips and Fast Rattler pay homage to the songs of Utah while also adding their own spin, reimagining Utah’s songs in a string band format.

 Catherine Busch, Videographer/Documentary Filmmaker